pac4j/vertx-pac4j-demo/README.md

 To build the demo:

     cd vertx-pac4j-demo
-    mvn install
+    mvn package

-You can then run the stateful demo from maven with:
+You can then run the demo with:

-    mvn vertx:runMod

-or run the stateless demo:

-    mvn vertx:runMod -Prest

-If you have vert.x installed, run the module from the repository:

-    vertx runMod org.pac4j~vertx-pac4j-demo~1.0.0
+    java -jar target/vertx-pac4j-demo-2.0-SNAPSHOT-fat.jar

 Browse the demo on *http://localhost:8080*